 And that’s the focus of today’s article: specifically, what works well as downloadable content.
-Everything from free eBooks that dig a little deeper into a topic, to white papers that really drill into the technical details, or even a full on training program—all have their place in a solid content marketing strategy.
+Everything from free eBooks that dig a little deeper into a topic to white papers that drill into the technical details or even a full-on training program—all have their place in a solid content marketing strategy.

-A quick note before we get too far into the weeds: we’re not going to be discussing paid content today, that’s a much larger topic for another day.
-We’re going to keep it to completely free and open or basic gated content.
+A quick note before we get too far into the weeds: we’re not going to be discussing paid content; that’s a much larger topic for another day.
+We’ll keep it to completely free and open and gated content.

-Gated here means content you put behind a wall of sorts, asking readers for basic information like a name and email address before making the download available.
-This is an excellent way to grow your email newsletter list, or begin building a lead database.
+Gated here means the content you put behind a wall, asking readers for basic information like a name and email address before making the download available.
+This is an excellent way to grow your email newsletter list or build a lead database.
 What’s important to remember is that if you’re going to ask for personal details like that, you need to ensure the content you’re offering is worth it.

 Downloadable content strategies with proven track records

-- Upgraded content: This is a contextual way to coax people to subscribe, by advertising a deeper look at a topic they’ve already shown an interest in by reading a particular piece.
-If your blog past or landing page goes 20% of the way into a subject, this content will take them to the 70% mark or beyond. eBooks work great here, as the ability to take the content on the go or move it to an eReader makes it more usable.
+Upgraded content: This is a contextual way to encourage people to subscribe by advertising a deeper look at a topic they’ve already shown an interest in by reading a particular piece.
+If your blog post or landing page goes 20% of the way into a subject, this content will take them to the 70% mark or beyond. eBooks work great here, as the ability to take the content on the go or move it to an eReader makes it more usable.

-- Whitepapers: If you’re in a technical field, whitepapers are another option to consider.
-They come with the added bonus of being reusable in multiple scenarios.
-You can offer them attached to relevant blog posts, as a gimme when someone signs up for a webinar or other offering, and you can send them out to academic publications for further reach.
+Whitepapers: If you’re in a technical field, whitepapers are another option.
+They come with the bonus of being reusable in multiple scenarios.
+You can offer them attached to relevant blog posts as a gimme when someone signs up for a webinar or other offering, and you can send them out to academic publications for further reach.

-An added bonus to the last two: recordings of the lessons or webinars can be made, then offered as yet more premium content attached to different future offers.
-That means even more ROI for the effort put into one event or lesson.
+A bonus to the last two: recordings of the lessons or webinars can be made, then offered as yet more premium content attached to different future offers.
+That means more ROI for the effort put into one event or lesson.

 4 companies doing downloadable content right

-Inbound marketing automation is a growing sector of the software world, and Hubspot is one of the fastest growing providers.
-Starting out in 2006, at this point they have surpassed the 100 million mark in revenue and show no signs of slowing.
+Inbound marketing automation is a growing sector of the software world, and Hubspot is one of the fastest-growing providers.
+Starting in 2006, at this point, they have surpassed the $1B in revenue and show no signs of slowing.

-When it comes to marketing on the largest B2B social media platform, who do you think knows the most?
-Yep, LinkedIn publishes a successful blog as well as offering a comprehensive downloadable library of eBooks, whitepapers, and study reports.
-Everything you need to begin marketing your company on the site is available for free, is well written, and is highly engaging.
+Regarding marketing on the largest B2B social media platform, who do you think knows the most?
+Yep, LinkedIn publishes a successful blog and offers a comprehensive downloadable library of eBooks, whitepapers, and study reports.
+Everything you need to begin marketing your company on the site is available for free, is well-written, and is highly engaging.

 When LinkedIn first started offering ads and other marketing opportunities, they noticed that adoption was sluggish.
 When they asked around, it turned out that there was simply a lack of clear instructions for getting started.
-Once they started publishing their guides, adoption took off and revenue went through the roof.
-It helps that they followed good inbound methodology by directing people to dedicated landing pages straight from blog posts and announcement emails, then from there to a form and finally to the download.
+Once they began publishing their guides, adoption took off, and revenue went through the roof.
+It helps that they followed suitable inbound methodology by directing people to dedicated landing pages straight from blog posts and announcement emails, then to a form, and finally to the download.

-This software provider is taking the demo slice of the webinar world to a whole new level by offering options.
-You can sign up for a scheduled live demo, you can download a pre-recorded demo, or you can even request a live personal one-on-one demo with one of their specialists.
+This software provider is taking the demo slice of the webinar world to a new level by offering options.
+You can sign up for a scheduled live demo, you can download a pre-recorded demo, or you can even request a live, personal one-on-one demo with one of their specialists.

-This allows potential customers to work around their own busy schedules and still get the information they need to become happy customers.
-It also gives Infusionsoft more eyeballs on their other content as once you finish your demo you can select from a library of options to continue the learning and dive deeper into their feature set.
+This allows potential customers to work around their busy schedules and get the information they need to become happy customers.
+It also gives Infusionsoft (now Keap) more eyeballs on its other content.
+Once you finish your demo, you can select from a library of options to continue learning and dive deeper into their feature set.
 Additionally, by recording the demo sessions, the company can use them as incentives in email campaigns and post to social media, getting more bang for their marketing buck.